shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/learning-resources/guides/dynamic_filesystem_configuration.md

 ### Edit the asset.yml file

 The `filters` field limits which entities have folders created for them at a given time.
-In its current state, the filters field looks like this:
+In its current state, the filters field in `asset.yml` looks like this:

 ```
 filters: